-2) Contract last approach: When going with this approach, a user must first define java classes and then the contract should be generated that normally has WSDL file from Java class.
+2) Contract last approach: When going with this approach, a user must first define java classes, and then the contract should be generated that normally has a WSDL file from Java class.

 let us move to the next Web Services Interview Questions